umatare5/bakenize/README.md

 [license]: https://github.com/umatare5/everlasting-hey-yo-http/blob/master/LICENSE

-A simple CLI to generate a token for the Authorization Header from a username and password.
+A simple CLI to generate a token for the Authorization header from a username and password.

+"bakenize" is short for "basic-auth-tokenizer".

 ## Installation